What’s more important in preparing for your big presentation: what you say or how you say it?

 8. End by restating the opening need.
 Add it to your original recommendation and restate the opening benefit.

-Beyond the content, your delivery of your message is what will make you truly memorable.
+Beyond the content, your speech delivery is what will make you truly memorable.
 How can you belt out your presentation in a way that gets the same kind of audience response as Susan?
 Control the controllable.
 Remove all distractions to their ability to listen and fully consider your idea or recommendation.
-Here’s how . . .
+Here’s how:

 First, remove all distractions to their eyes: